Chris Leben

 Christian Cyrus Leben (born July 21, 1980) is an American former mixed martial artist, referee, and bare knuckle boxer.
 A professional MMA competitor from 2002 until 2013, he most notably competed in the UFC in the Middleweight division, compiling a record of 12–10 in 22 appearances for the organization.
 Leben first appeared in the inaugural season of The Ultimate Fighter reality series, and also fought in the now-defunct WEC.
-He began his UFC career with five victories in a row before suffering a knockout loss to future UFC Middleweight Champion Anderson Silva, and was known for his toughness and powerful left hand.
+He began his UFC career with five victories in a row before suffering a knockout loss to future UFC Middleweight Champion Anderson Silva, and was known for his toughness, chin, determination, and powerful left hand.
 Leben was the inaugural WEC Middleweight Champion.

 Background

 Leben is from Portland, Oregon and has one older brother and one younger sister.
-He grew up without his father around, and he did not even meet his father until he was 23 years old.
+He grew up without his father around, and he did not meet his father until he was 23 years old.
 Because of this, Leben's mother worked hard for many hours daily as a bartender so that she could support the family.
 Growing up Leben enjoyed skateboarding, dirt biking, and snowboarding.
 When he was in middle school, he began watching the UFC and became very interested in MMA.
 He began training in boxing, and then was on the wrestling team at Benson Polytechnic High School, picking up the sport rather quickly.
 Leben did not receive a very good education in his childhood, and did not know how to read or write even after graduating high school.
 Leben soon joined the United States Army, falsely being told by the recruiter that he would be allowed to wrestle for the army's team.
 When he found that he would not be allowed to wrestle for the army, Leben went AWOL and was discharged.